oniani/oniani.github.io/content/projects/index.md

 - [A project that seeks to provide students a way to share their experiences abroad.][luther_navigator]
-- [A minimal machine learning library using the reverse mode automatic differentiation.][miniml]
+- [A minimal machine learning library, implemented from scratch with OpenCL GPU support][miniml]
 - A build system (cross-platform rewrite of [b][b], with better parsing and more options).
 - A tiny interpreted language written in Haskell (a significant portion of it